santhoshrc2210/Principles_of_Computing/README.md

 # Principles_of_computing
-Codes were submitted as solutions to HW problems for the course: Principles of Computing
+Codes were submitted as solutions to HW problems for the course: Principles of Computing offered through Coursera by Rice University